PeterGriffinJin/Patton/README.md

 Please cite the following paper if you find the code helpful for your research.
 ```
-xxx
+@inproceedings{jin2023patton,
+  title={Patton: Language Model Pretraining on Text-Rich Networks},
+  author={Jin, Bowen and Zhang, Wentao and Zhang, Yu and Meng, Yu and Zhang, Xinyang and Zhu, Qi and Han, Jiawei},
+  booktitle={Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics},
+  year={2023}
+}
 ```

 ## Acknowledge
 Some parts of our code are adapted from the [tevatron](https://github.com/texttron/tevatron) repository.
-Huge thanks to the contributors of the amazing repositories!
+Huge thanks to the contributors of the amazing repository!

 ## Code base Structure
 ```